Patrick-Chukwu/Patrick-Chukwu/README.md

 ## A summary
 I am Patrick Chukwu.
 I currently work as a front-end software developer and full-stack low/no-code developer.
-When not coding, I lead the change through Integreated Global, a non-profit that empowers out-of-school college students.

 ## A more detailed overview:
 - 🔭 I am a graduate of mathematics from the University of Ilorin
 - I started learning to code to solve my problems and have enjoyed using it to solve other's problems.